tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 valid PSK identity and where there is an identity but it has an invalid binder identically.

-## Sharing PSKs across protocol versions
+## Sharing PSKs Across Protocol Versions

 TLS 1.3 takes a conservative approach to PSKs by binding them to a specific KDF.
 By contrast, TLS 1.2 allows PSKs to be used with any